Coyote (mythology): Origin of the Horse

 One such myth from the Chemehuevi involves Coyote enlisting the help of other animals in order to achieve his goals.
-In the later half of a myth called "Coyote Went to get Basketry Material" Coyote enlists the help of the Black Spider and Parotsokitapitsi, an unknown bird species, to take revenge on the Sky-Down-feather-Brothers for killing his grandson.
+In the latter half of a myth called "Coyote Went to get Basketry Material" Coyote enlists the help of the Black Spider and Parotsokitapitsi, an unknown bird species, to take revenge on the Sky-Down-feather-Brothers for killing his grandson.
 This myth also involves Coyote discovering the first horse, who happens to be his own grandson.

 It begins with Coyote's grandson being sent by his mother to go see Coyote and before the grandson leaves he is explicitly told not to enter a cave that lies between his mother's house and Coyote's house.
 However, after the grandson had traveled for some time it began to get dark and rain began to fall.
 Deciding to disobey his mother's instruction, the grandson spends the night and the subsequent morning in the cave.

 When the youth awakens, he finds that his head feels heavy, his hands now look completely different, and he is covered in hair.
-As he leaves the cave, he is approached by some mountain sheep who accompany him on his journey to his grandfather's house.
+As he leaves the cave, he is approached by some mountain sheep (bighorn sheep) who accompany him on his journey to his grandfather's house.
 When he reaches Coyote's home, Coyote sees them coming and notices that one of the mountain sheep is much bigger than the rest.
 He plans on killing the big one before Wolf tells him that that mountain sheep is actually his own grandson and urges him to not only not kill it, but also to feed the big mountain sheep bunchgrass.
 Coyote obliges and decides to settle for killing some of the smaller mountain sheep instead.
 After eating, his grandson goes off to spend the night with the other mountain sheep before returning in the morning.
 Once again, Coyote kills some of the smaller sheep and feeds the biggest one some bunchgrass.
 This same process repeats itself several times with Coyote gaining an enormous amount of meat.